tresinformal/basketball/README.md

 > (see Issues what are the criteria for a good Issue)

 The game has two players [#13].
+The game finishes when on player reaches 20 points.
 ## Issues

 ![](design_document_and_issues.png)